 It was 4:00 am and I was tucked in, when the ceiling hit the floor and the room started to spin.
 YOW!
-I shot up as if a puny, mortal protest could bring the cyclone of a spiraling bedroom back down to earth.
+I shot up as if a puny, mortal howl could bring the cyclone of a spiralling bedroom back down to earth.
 I flung myself on to the whirling mattress and held on for dear life.
 It stopped as fast as it started.
-My starry eyes opened.
+My eyes opened and I saw stars.
 An expletive drooled from my lips.

-Nauseous, I lay in bed, iron-gripping my pillow, weighing my options.
+Nauseated, I lay in bed, iron-gripping my pillow, weighing my options.
 There weren’t many.
-One tilt of my noggin in the wrong direction and I’d be gyrating on the hellish Half-Cups at the “amusement” park of my youth, tortured forever by a notorious public barf, staggering on solid ground.
+One tilt of my noggin in the wrong direction and I’d be gyrating on the hellish Half-Cups at the “amusement” park of my youth, tortured forever by a notorious public barf, staggering and spewing on solid ground.

 Here’s to happy endings, new beginnings and the year 2014.
 Thanks to a friend’s referral, I was blessed to be treated by a brilliant, vestibular physiotherapist with boffo bedside manner, who diagnosed me with benign paroxysmal positional vertigo and then kicked its butt out of my inner ear.
 With my head in his hands, he performed the Epley Maneuver, brought me into the spin and beyond it.
 He promised he wouldn’t make me puke, and I didn’t.
 A Christmas miracle for a dizzy Jew.